Rebirth Year Fourteen

 –REFERENCE: In Detective Comics #971Detective Comics #995, Batgirl Vol. 5 #19, and Batman/Spawn.
 Batgirl codes a brand new security system for Arkham Asylum.
 Via this security system, Batman will be able to control the prison’s power grid whenever he likes.
 With Joker’s recent actions on his mind, Batman also secretly installs his own electrified lockdown override protocol into the new system.
 Batman can activate the override with the voice-code ZEA, which presumably stands for “Zur-En-Arrh.”
 Knowing this special program can only be used once, Batman promises to himself to only ever use it in the most extreme emergency.

 –REFERENCE: In Detective Comics #1022 and Detective Comics #1068—originally told in Batman and… #24-28 (“Batman & Two-Face” / “THE BIG BURN”).
 Batman gets in the middle of a gang war between an escaped Two-Face and the McKillen Gang.
 After shutting down both sides, Batman searches for a fugitive Two-Face.
 Disheartened and burdened with thoughts of his history with the McKillens and Gilda, Two-Face attempts suicide by shooting himself in the head.
 Two-Face will miraculously survive thanks to the intervention of a faceless Joker, who has just stolen back his face and now wears it literally tied-on like a mask.
-Note that, on the New 52 timeline, “Big Burn” originally took place well after “Death of the Family”(which is coming up soon on our chronology), meaning after Joker got his face back.
-Detective Comics #1022 shows a faceless Joker in the revised version of events, thus retconning “Big Burn” to occur shortly prior to “Death of the Family,” surmising that Joker steals back his face and does his thing with Two-Face right before Batman/Spawn and his “Death of the Family” schtick.
+Note that, on the New 52 timeline, “Big Burn” originally took place long after “Death of the Family”(which is coming up soon on our chronology), actually just after Forever Evil.
+However, Detective Comics #1022 inserts a faceless Joker (wearing his sawed-off face) into the revised version of events, thus retconning “Big Burn” to occur shortly prior to “Death of the Family,” surmising that Joker steals back his face and does his thing with Two-Face right before Batman/Spawn and his “Death of the Family” schtick.[7]

 –Batman/Spawn